 The morning practice is very beneficial.
 After all, what could be more natural than Surya Namaskar at sunrise?
 There are also fewer people around.
 When the sun is hot in the afternoon, try to find a place in the shade.
 In any case, you can bring sunscreen and glasses in your bag.
 Of course, do not forget to take water.

 Choose your place carefully.
 Do not start your practice immediately, even if you like the environment very much.
 First, just sit down and meditate.
 You will understand the situation with insects and, at the same time, you will feel energy.
 Bring repellent just in case.

-Fix your gaze on something (a flower, tree, cloud, or water surface) during asanas, direct your senses inward, and accept the surrounding beauty of landscapes, sounds, aromas and wind into your heart.
+Fix your gaze on something (a flower, tree, cloud, or water surface) during asanas.
+Direct your senses inward, and accept the surrounding beauty of landscapes, sounds, aromas and wind into your heart.
 Do you remember how many asanas are named for different animals and birds?
-Feel yourself as part of nature too.
-If you are already a long-time practitioner, observing an increased level of sensitivity and awareness, and you will be strongly impressed from your experience in outdoor practice.
-The main thing is not to fight against the outside world but to merge with it.
+Feel yourself as part of nature, too.
+If you are already developed an increased level of sensitivity and awareness from a long-time practice, you will be strongly impressed by your experience of an outdoor practice.
+The main thing is not to fight against the outside world, but to merge with it.

-At first, you may be confused by the attention of passers-by or the somebody’s mere presence.
+At first, you may be confused by the attention of passers-by or by somebody’s mere presence.
 This becomes even tougher if they start asking you questions and taking photos.
-Act according to the situation: simply ignore that person, ask some counter-questions, or ask them to join your practice.
+Act according to the situation; simply ignore the person, ask some counter-questions, or ask them to join your practice.
 However, at the beginning, if you feel very uncomfortable, then it is better to find a really secluded place or to engage as part of a group.
 Moreover, take note of how many yoga festivals are happening all over the world.